Garmin Forerunner 245 vs. Vivoactive 4: It's all in the details

 If you're a runner, this decision is probably a no-brainer.
-The advanced training support and detailed metrics you need for all of your running needs are available right on this smartwatch.
+The advanced training support and detailed metrics you need for all your running needs are available on the Garmin Forerunner 245.

 Do all the activities you please

 Don't like the idea of being tied down to one specific activity?
-You can do them all with this smartwatch.
+You can do them all with the Garmin Vivoactive 4.
 As a bonus, you'll have a touchscreen, music storage, an altimeter, and Garmin Pay.

 We may earn a commission for purchases using our links.
 Learn more.